Henry-Salcedo/Password-Generator-Memorable-Random-w-Time-Stamps/README.md

     1. Rathar than creating multiple function for the generators and then for the time-stamp parts, to incoroprate such things into one each.
     2. Another improvement is adjusting the random time-stamp for generating it 2 times rather than once (simple fix).
     3. Later down the line include the security function to supporth the strength and quality of the random generated passowords/what the passwords should advoid using.
+    4. Make sure when doing such project to make sure to append both generators to there own '.txt' file for addtional uses and better understanding on how to uses the file type/knowing how to guide the coding in the direction I choose.